blueink38/beer-me/README.md

 # Beer Me

-> This is an application that allows a user to
+> This is an application that allows a user to locate and save nearby breweries.

 ## Table of contents
 * [General info](#general-info)